 Service Stock Cons

 Service stocks can be great investment vehicles for several reasons, but they do come with their downsides.
 No sector is perfect, not even the service sector.
-Some of the drawbacks to consider when investing in the service sector include:
+Some of the drawbacks to consider when investing in the sector include:

 1. Services Evolve